-Nevertheless, Zagreb's regular and predictable inflow and outflow throughout the year and its cash-generating capacity provide sufficient cash to cover the city's debt servicing requirements due in 2021 and 2022.
+Nevertheless, Zagreb's regular and predictable inflow and outflow throughout the year and its cash-generating capacity provide sufficient cash to cover the city's debt servicing requirements due in 2022 and 2023.
 The city follows a prudent cash management strategy, which, together with regular distributions of shared taxes, ensures smooth cash flow.

-In addition, the city signed a new HRK400 million interest free loan with the Ministry of Finance in July 2021, which will additionally support the city's liquidity position.
-While we expect some volatility resulting from the negative effects of the earthquake and pandemic, we believe the city's liquidity will remain broadly stable.
+Most recently, we note that liquidity improved over 2021 to a level of around 4% of operating revenues as of year-end 2021.
+This reflects the fact that the city signed a new HRK400 million interest free loan with the Ministry of Finance in July 2021, which now will additionally support the city's liquidity position.
+While we expect some volatility resulting from the negative effects of the earthquake and pandemic, we believe the city's liquidity will remain broadly stable in the coming years.